standard-for-public-code/standard-for-public-code/criteria/make-the-codebase-reusable-and-portable.md

      * Check that the codebase is in use by multiple parties or in multiple contexts.
      * Check that the codebase contributors are from multiple parties.
 * Check that the codebase files and commit history do not include situation-specific data.
-* Check that the code can be deployed and run without services or platforms available from a single vendor.
+* Check that the software can be deployed and run without services or platforms available from a single vendor.

 ## Public policy makers: what you need to do